anniejw6/crackthecode_site/info.md

 * Tea and Coffee Break

-* Lightning Talks: Listen to women present five-minute talks on cool things they did this cycle
+* Lightning Talks: Listen to women present five-minute talks on cool things they did this cycle ([We're looking for speakers!](register/))

 * Networking